 When you leave with your baby, make sure you have the telephone number for the NICU.
 These professionals can be a valuable resource, especially in the gap between discharge day and the baby's first doctor's appointment.

 Expect to live quietly with your preemie at first.
-Because their immune systems are still developing, preemies are susceptible to infections.
-Therefore, you need to take some precautions.
-Visits outside the home should be limited to the doctor's office for the first several weeks, especially if your baby is discharged during the winter months.
+Because their immune systems are still developing, preemies are at risk for infections.
+So, you'll need to take precautions.

 Parents spend a tremendous amount of time caring for a preemie during the first few months at home.
 But it's also important to be good to yourself and not underestimate the stress of delivering earlier than expected.

 Women are supposed to have 6 to 8 weeks to rest and recuperate after giving birth, but a baby's premature birth may reduce that recovery time.
 In addition, those long days in the NICU take a physical and emotional toll.

 You might have a wide range of emotions during these first months.
 If your preemie has serious medical problems you may feel angry that the baby is sick or grieve for the loss of that healthy, perfect baby you dreamed of bringing home.
 And as with all women recovering from pregnancy, mothers of preemies may experience the hormonal shifts of baby blues or more serious postpartum depression.